Adapting our Teaching for Learning Online

 If you wish to take this module as part of our SP Cert for credit, please contact Jade.Concannon@tcd.ie.
 Details on the SP Cert can be found here https://www.tcd.ie/CAPSL/professional-development/special-certificate/

-We will be operating three rolling deadlines this semester related to this module: the first deadline is Friday 4th September; the second deadline is Friday 30th October; the third deadline is the 4th December.
+We will be operating three rolling deadlines this semester related to this module: the first deadline is Monday 1st February; the second deadline is Friday 2nd April; the third deadline is Friday 4th June.
 Assignments submitted by or on each of these dates will be assessed after each of these dates and we welcome any and all submissions.
+You are welcome to start this online module at any time.

 Support for Subject/Programme Teams